dotnetcore/CAP/docs/content/user-guide/en/transports/aws-sqs.md

 Because CAP works based on the topic pattern, it needs to use AWS SNS, which simplifies the publish and subscribe architecture of messages.

-When the CAP startup, all subscription names will be registered as SNS topics, and you will see a list of all registered topics in the management console.
+When CAP startups, all subscription names will be registered as SNS topics, and you will see a list of all registered topics in the management console.

-SNS does not support the use of symbols such as `.` `:` as the name of the topic, so we replaced it.
+SNS does not support use of symbols such as `.` `:` as the name of the topic, so we replaced it.
 We replaced `.` with `-` and `:` with `_`

 !!! note "Precautions"
-    Amazon SNS currently allows the maximum size of published messages to be 256KB
+    Amazon SNS currently allows maximum size of published messages to be 256KB

 For example, you have the following two subscriber methods in your current project